The Rose Garden at Greys Court

 Lady Brunner came from a theatrical background and she was interested in creating a feeling of intrigue for visitors at what they might find through the next door.

 One of these ‘rooms’ is the Rose Garden, which traces the history of the rose from the early damask varieties to the modern hybrid perennials.
-Be aware that due to the restoration work being done on the wall in the Rose Garden, not all parts will be accessible.
+Be sure to have a look at our restored wall in the Rose Garden, which collapsed in 2017 after some severe weather.

 Other places to spot Roses